HL7/hl7.github.io/_docs/03_core-00-getting-started.md

 toc: true
 ---

+## Overview

+{% include overview-org-hl7-fhir-core.md %}

-The [core][Link-GithubProject] uses a variety of tools and plugins during its build process.
+This project uses a variety of tools and plugins during its build process.
 This sometimes requires users to make changes to their IDE so that they can compile.

 ## Prerequisites